LinuxDil/Humanity-Bot/README.md

 # Humanity-Bot
 Auto Claim Reward Daily
 ---
 How to Run the Script?
-Join our Channel at https://t.me/airdropseeker_official and find the tutorial
+Join our Channel at https://t.me/airdropseeker_official and find the tutorial!

 # Available Features